 You can’t change your genes or family history, but you can adjust your lifestyle to protect your heart.
 Understanding your risk factors, eating a balanced diet and getting plenty of exercise are vital when it comes to keeping your heart strong.

 Men and women alike should try these strategies to maintain their cardiovascular health and prevent heart disease:

-Inspira Health and Cooper University Health Care have combined their systems’ complementary heart services under one program, Cardiac Partners at Cooper and Inspira.
+Inspira Health and Cooper University Health Care have combined their systems’ complementary heart services under one program, Cooper and Inspira Cardiac Care.
 This robust partnership gives patients access to state-of-the-art treatment techniques and renowned cardiologists from both networks to produce superior outcomes.

-With Cardiac Partners at Cooper and Inspira, you’re connected to a full spectrum of heart expertise.
+With Cooper and Inspira Cardiac Care, you’re connected to a full spectrum of heart care experience.
 Our combined services span everything from evaluation and diagnosis, to advanced heart surgery, to cardiac rehabilitation.
 We offer the most minimally invasive techniques (TAVR, Watchman, robotic-assisted surgery) and state-of-the-art diagnostic capabilities.
 Nurse navigators are there to guide you and answer your questions every step of the way.

-Get the full spectrum of heart care, from diagnostic testing to state-of-the-art treatment, with Cardiac Partners at Cooper and Inspira.
+Get the full spectrum of heart care, from diagnostic testing to state-of-the-art treatment, with Cooper and Inspira Cardiac Care.